pombredanne/django-rest-framework-nested/README.md

 # django-rest-framework-nested
-Work in progress for nested support for django-rest-framework
+Work in progress for nested support for django-rest-framework.
+Based on alanjds/drf-nested-routers, made to be generic.

 Installation